 WEEVIL CONTROL TRAPS

-4) Now that you have treated all cabinets, pantries, rooms and baseboards where adults may be hiding, install some of our WEEVIL PHEROMONE TRAPS in any area where you have or suspect activity.
-These traps use strong pheromones or sex attractants to lure adults and will do a good job of capturing weevils as long as you’ve done a thorough treatment with Dforce.The treatment makes them vulnerable to the traps as it will make them weak and eager to find more food.
+4) Now that you have treated all cabinets, pantries, rooms and baseboards where adults may be hiding, install some of our WEEVIL PHEROMONE TRAPS in cabinets and other areas where you have or suspect activity.
+These traps use strong pheromones or sex attractants to lure adults and will do a good job of capturing weevils as long as you’ve done a thorough treatment with Dforce or Phantom.The treatment makes them vulnerable to the traps as it will make them weak and eager to find more food.